What is a heatmap?

 By pulling in data from public or private libraries of eye-tracking data, machine learning can utilize a complex algorithm to generate an attention heatmap to show where a user is looking.
 They are similar eye-tracking heatmaps, as that’s the data they’re based on, but depending on the AI they can be more or less accurate.

-Predict vs Traditional heatmaps
+Neurons vs Traditional heatmaps

 We've done extensive research and built a database of over 12,000 participants throughout all of our different studies.
 In this way, we've built our own private library of eye-tracking data, ensuring that we can provide only the best quality of data possible.

-This eye-tracking data combined with our constantly improving algorithm puts Predict at over 95% accuracy when compared to traditional eye-tracking.
+This eye-tracking data combined with our constantly improving algorithm puts Neurons at over 95% accuracy when compared to traditional eye-tracking.
 At a fraction of the cost of traditional, timely studies, it's a no-brainer to try it out for yourself, and book a demo.